savonet/liquidsoap/doc/content/tracks.md

 This shows that the `output.file` source was initialized with expected content-type `{audio=ffmpeg.copy,video=ffmpeg.copy}`, i.e. one audio and one video track, both copied from the original file.
 This comes from the `%ffmpeg` encoder definition in our script.

-Then, the `single` file was decoded with the same requested content-type and FFmpeg reported all the details about the file's codec, including a second audio track named `audio_2`.
+Then, the `single` file was decoded with the same requested content-type and FFmpeg reported all the details about the file's content, including a second audio track named `audio_2`.

 Eventually, we picked up only first `audio` and first `video` track and reported a more detailed content-type now that we know the actual content of each track.